Ruichen199801/covidhero/README.md

-# pku_pgzero
+# covidhero
-*Image, sound and music files for Covid Hero, a pgzero-based minigame project*
+Image, sound and music files for Covid Hero, a pgzero-based minigame project